 A proper diet that helps maintain an ideal weight, combined with a veterinarian-approved exercise plan, can help slow the progression of the disease.

 In less severe cases, medical management might include pain medication, a diet formulated to support healthy joints as well as oral or injectable joint supplements.
-Joint massage, weight reduction, and physical therapy may help keep dogs comfortable.
+Joint massage, weight reduction, moderate daily low-impact exercise, and physical rehabilitation with a certified canine practitioner may help keep dogs comfortable.

 More severe cases can be treated only with surgery.
 There are three surgical options depending on the age of your dog and the severity of his symptoms:

 - A double or triple pelvic osteotomy (DPO/TPO) may be recommended for puppies 10 months old or younger.
 This surgery involves cutting the pelvic bone and rotating the segments to create a better fit.